sejal234/sejal234/README.md

 - 👋 Hi, I’m @sejal234
 - 👀 I’m interested in data science!
-I want to analyze and learn from data to solve problems that affect our communities!
+I want to analyze and learn from data to solve problems that affect our communities.
-- 🌱 I know Python & R!
+- 🌱 Python, R
 - 📫 Reach me via email at sejalg101@gmail.com !